ocurity/dracon/docs/getting-started.md

 ## Setting up a [KinD](https://kind.sigs.k8s.io/) cluster

-KinD is is a tool for running local Kubernetes clusters using Docker container “nodes”.
+KinD is a tool for running local Kubernetes clusters using Docker container “nodes”.

 Create a KinD cluster named `dracon-demo` with its own Docker registry.
-You can use our Bash script or you can check for more info the [official documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#creating-a-cluster):
+You can use our Bash script, or you can check for more info the [official documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#creating-a-cluster):

 ```bash